mackelab/sinn/docs/models.rst

 Model methods
 =============

 Models should define an :meth:`initialize` method; this is called automatically on model creation after all parameters, kernels and histories have been set.
 It can also be called to reset a model, for example to start a new optimization run.
 The :meth:`initialize` method must take one optional free-form argument :keyword:`initializer`; this can be e.g. a flag to select between initialization algorithms, or a dictionary of initialization values.
-You are free to ignore this value, but it should be in the signature.
+You are free to ignore this value, but it should be in the signature, and the default should be ``None``.

 Models should also define an update function for each of their histories.
 Continuing the example from above, this could look like::